Is PEMCO Good for Auto Insurance?

 Despite no accreditation, PEMCO, like other non-accredited companies, can still receive a ranking on the BBB, and they still have an A+, which is always a good sign.

-What Does their Auto Insurance Coverage Look Like?
+What Does PEMCO’s Auto Insurance Coverage Look Like?

 PEMCO does carry all of the coverage that other insurers have, including bumper-to-bumper collision and comprehensive, medical costs for accidents, liability, and even rideshare and rental car coverage for customers.
 They also have the usual towing and labor coverage, auto loan coverage (GAP), accidental death coverage, and pet injury coverage policies too, but the pet injury only applies to those in Washington.
 Another perk exclusive to Washington residents is the replacement to re-key or re-code a camper, canopy, and other custom parts.

-PEMCO does have a Defensive Driver Discount, but this is for drivers over the age of 55 that take an approved course in the state of Washington.
+PEMCO has quite a few auto insurance discounts that you can take advantage of.
+For example, PEMCO has a Defensive Driver Discount, but this is for drivers over the age of 55 that take an approved course in the state of Washington.
+View the table below to see other PEMCO discounts.

 Some insurance companies are impossible to reach after hours, but PEMCO allows you to file a claim with their company 24 hours per day, seven days per week.
 You can also find affiliate repair shops using the online claims portal, and you are not required to pay your deductible for glass chip repair services.
 You can make your payments online, upgrade coverage, and even add a new driver online through your portal.